Nothing beats coming home to friendly cat who wants nothing more than to climb up onto your lap!

-The Cat Fanciers' Association describes the Devon Rex as being a fun-loving and social breed.
+The Devon Rex is a fun-loving and social breed.
 These cats are full of personality and are sometimes described as being a cross between a cat, dog, monkey, and Dennis the Menace.

 The Devon Rex is an affectionate cat that forms strong relationships with family members much in the way a dog would.
 They're intensely loyal and will follow you around the house to wait while you make dinner, snuggle up to you at night, and help you with your chores.

 Somali cats are highly social and enjoy interacting with both humans and with other cats.
 Somalis love people and enjoy having company around.
 These highly active cats love to jump and play and they'll play with their own toys for hours, but always appreciate having a human available to play with them.

 Keep in mind that while most cats who are from these breeds are highly friendly and social, but there are always exceptions.
 The way that a cat is raised and treated will affect how social and friendly it is with you and your family.

 What cat breed do you live with?
 Share them on our Wide Open Pets Facebook!

 This article was originally published December 16, 2019.